Using the SuperVision App & SDK with emteqPRO

 - pending - The upload has been received and is being processed.

-- complete - The upload has been successfully processed and a corresponding [download] button will allow you to retrieve the CSV file.
+- complete - The upload has been successfully processed and a corresponding [download] button will allow you to retrieve the zipped CSV file(s).

 - failed - In the event the files are not processed these will be shown as ‘failed', please contact support for assistance.